TerraMours/TerraMours_Admin_Web/README-EN.md

 - **Code Standards**: Rich standard plugins and high code standards

 ## Developed Features
+- **Data Dashboard**: Displays multiple data statistics that include several data types most important to management personnel.
+The charts present statistics on chat and drawing counts across multiple dimensions, divided into three dimensions: daily (segmented by hour), daily, and monthly.
+The following is the data content for daily statistics.
+- **System Management**:
+  - **Email Service Configuration**: Configures the API service parameters for system emails used for sending verification codes via email.
+  - **GPT Settings**: Configures the proxy address, pricing plan, interface parameters, and KEY pool configuration for GPT.
+  - **Image Service Address**: Configures the service address for AI image drawing.
-- **Chat Records**: Manage chat records and query user session information.
-(Todo: 1.
-Export function 2.
-Create fine-tuning model).
+- **Chat Records**: Manages chat records and queries user session information. (todo: 1.
+Export function, 2.
+Create fine-tuning model)
-- **Sensitive Word Management**: Manage sensitive words, customize sensitive word filtering, and enhance system security.
+- **Sensitive Word Management**: Manages sensitive words and customizes word filtering to enhance system security.
-- **Key Pool Management**: Manage key pools, support administrators to add multiple keys to form a key pool, and perform polling when calling AI interfaces to enhance system stability.
+- **Key Pool Management**: Manages the Key pool, allowing administrators to add multiple keys to form a Key pool for improved stability by using a round-robin approach when calling the AI interface.
-- **System Prompts**: Add various role prompts to help users better use AI for conversations.
+- **System Prompt Words**: Provides system prompt words for various roles, enabling users to use AI conversation more effectively.
+- **Drawing Records**: View the generation records of images in the system.
+- **Menu Management**: Implements dynamic configuration of menus in the backend management system.
+The menu management interface allows setting menus, and the backend API includes basic menu options during initialization.
+- **Role Management**: Controls roles in the backend management system.
+The default roles include Super Administrator and Regular User.
+- **User Management**: Manages registered users in the system.
+- **Product Management - Product Categories**: Sets the type and classification information for products to facilitate product management.
+- **Product Management - Product List**: Sets product information.
+- **Order List**: View generated orders.

 ## Online Preview